aesalazar/AsteroidsWasm/readme.md

 All applications are written in Visual Studio so they can be launch simply by doing `Debug -> Start New Instance`.
 The Android application will need some additional configuration like any other Xamarin project, e.g. I test in an Oreo VM running on my dev machine.

 All applications are fully functional at this point in terms sound and keyboard support.
-Performance varies among the technologies with the UWP app being the clear winner for desktop.
+Performance varies among the technologies with the UWP app being the clear winner for desktop and Firefox for Blazor/Web.

 ## Xamarin Notes